vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 </TabItem>
 </Tabs>

-Alternatively you can download the file, Use the following command to import from file:
+Alternatively you can import a network list from a file.
+Use the following command to import from file:

 <Tabs groupId="operating-systems">
 <TabItem value="windows" label="Windows">